 Crabbing and cast netting is permitted during this time from the Crab Dock in the impoundment (see map), so long as you use a hand line and only fish for bait.
 Please remember to dispose of unwanted baitfish on the outside of the impoundment.
 Bait must be native fish (mullet, shrimp, mud minnows, etc), and can be purchased at the Isle of Palms Marina Store next to the ferry landing.
 You can also use remains of any fish you catch.
 Crabbing is done inside the impoundment.
 We do not allow any use of closed traps in the impoundment (they attract alligators).
 Only catch enough to eat in one sitting.
 No more than 2 crabs/person.
 Limit 20.
 Limit use of dock to 1 hour at a time.

 To schedule a visit to Isle of Palms or Charleston during your stay, call the ferry at least 45 minutes in advance at 843-568-3990.
+The ferry is on-demand when leaving the island.
+You MUST call.
 When riding the ferry you are a guest of Charleston Coast Vacations.
 So when you sign in, you will see a section to write owner or visitor.
 You are a visitor and your lot number with Dewees Rentals is "200".
 That's the magic number, so lock it in your memory bank!

 Every private house offers internet access through AT&T. As the island is remote, this service can be intermittent at times and should not be expected as an amenity.